You are here

 The process of investigating and determining a liability claim requires knowledge about the clinical onset and/or worsening of the claimed condition.
 Clinical onset refers to the time where relevant symptoms, signs or other evidence of a condition were first present, thus enabling an appropriate medical practitioner to say that the condition first manifested at that time.
 The date of clinical onset must be supported by medical evidence.

-Clinical onset is not the date the condition was diagnosed.
+Clinical onset is not necessarily the date the condition was diagnosed.

 In Re Robertson v Repatriation Commission AATA 127, the time of clinical onset is said to be when: